carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

 -   Each distinct safety-related build mode (debug, performance, and hardened) cannot be combined with others in the same binary.

-    -   Standard cross-binary interfaces will exist in Carbon, and will need to be used by developers interested in combining libraries built under different build modes.
+    -   Cross-binary interfaces will exist in Carbon, and will need to be used by developers interested in combining libraries built under different build modes.

--   Runtime safety hardening and mitigations will typically terminate the program in response to safety issues, because they indicate a logic error and recovery would leave a program in an unpredictable state.
-Safety issues will still be bugs, even if they're prevented from becoming a security hole.
+-   Although runtime safety checks should prevent logic errors from turning into security vulnerabilities, the underlying logic errors will still be bugs.
+    For example, some safety checks would result in application termination;
+    this prevents execution of unexpected code and still needs to be fixed.

 -   Developers need a strong testing methodology to engineer correct software.
     Carbon will encourage testing and then leverage it with the checking build